pisinger/pisinger.github.io/_posts/2025-07-10-ingestion-into-sentinel-via-event-hub-made-simple.md

 '@
 ```

-To scale for multiple data sources, we will use the snippet below to create custom tables in our workspace based on the data map.
-The script will iterate through the data map and create a custom table for each data source.
+To scale the deployment across multiple data sources and their associated tables, we will use the snippet below.
+The script iterates through the data map to create the custom tables, following the same approach previously used for provisioning the Event Hubs.

 > To avoid dedicated parameters file we doing it inline within the script by replacing pre-defined varaibles with the actual values from the data map.
 This way we can easily create multiple custom tables without the need for a separate parameters file.
 The same approach will be used for the DCR and DCR association creation in the next steps.
 {: .prompt-tip}